mindsdb/mindsdb/mindsdb/integrations/handlers/ms_teams_handler/README.md

 Note: Microsoft Entra ID was previously known as Azure Active Directory (Azure AD).

-The parameters given above can be obtained by registering an application in Azure AD by following these steps,
+The parameters given above can be obtained by registering an application in Microsoft Entra ID by following these steps,
 1. Go to the [Azure Portal](https://portal.azure.com/#home) and sign in with your Microsoft account.
 2. Locate the **Microsoft Entra ID** service and click on it.
 3. Click on **App registrations** and then click on **New registration**.